Andrewon/Memholes/misc/Project Documents/Individual_Assignment_Specifications.md

 ### Task 1: Show Verify Column if Admin Bit Set

 - Description: Only show verify column if current user is an administrator.
 - How to Evaluate: If user is an administrator they can see verify column.
-If user is not an administrator then have verify column missing.
+If user is not an administrator then the verify column missing.
 - Outcome of Task: xxx (Description; filled in at end of iteration)

 ### Task 2: Update Verify Column for Each Checked in Table